Grants

 Serenoa Chapter Grants

-Grants up to $500 are available to assist with the planting of native plants at schools, neighborhoods, businesses, non-profits, etc.
+Grants up to $500 are available to assist with the planting of native plants at schools, neighborhoods, businesses, non-profits, etc. Beginning in 2024, two grant cycles will occur each year to better allocate funds:

 Eligibility